ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

 The Uni-Directional model uses the same information elements as the Challenge/Response model.
 In the sequence diagram above, the Attester initiates the conveyance of Evidence (comparable with a RESTful POST operation).
 While a request of Evidence from the Verifier would result in a sequence diagram more similar to the Challenge/Response model (comparable with a RESTful GET operation).
-The specific manner how Handles are created and used always remains as the distinguishing quality of this model.
+The specific manner how Handles are generated is not in scope of this document.
+One example of a specific handle representation is {{-epoch-markers}}.

 In the Uni-Directional model, handles are composed of cryptographically signed trusted timestamps as shown in {{-TUDA}}, potentially including other qualifying data.
 The Handles are created by an external 3rd entity -- the Handle Distributor -- which includes a trustworthy source of time, and takes on the role of a Time Stamping Authority (TSA, as initially defined in {{-TSA}}).